stuartlynne/traefik_racedb/README.md

 ## DNS API Configuration
-See traefik.env for the required environment variables for the DNS provider.
+See docker.env for the required environment variables for the DNS provider.

 For testing this project I bought a domain name from Namecheap and used their DNS service which has an API that Traefik can use to update the DNS records.
 The cost for this was $10 for the domain name.
 The API key is available in the Namecheap account settings, but is only enabled if you have 20 domains